mrjoes/mrjoes.github.com/_posts/2012-10-11-sockjs-ejabberd.md

 --------------

 1. Looks like Ejabberd BOSH implementation agressively buffers outgoing messages to send them in one response.
 SockJS also does this for polling transports, but doesn't have any internal delays - if there's data in queue, if will be dumped immediately;
-2. For remote Ejabberd instance with pretty high network latency, results are still in favor of SockJS, even though SockJS did 223 requests for polling transport and BOSH did only 118;
+2. For remote Ejabberd instance with pretty high network latency, results are still in favor of SockJS, even though SockJS did 223 requests with polling transport and BOSH did only 118 requests;
 3. SockJS streaming transport worked very well in remote server test with almost websocket-like latency;
 4. JSONP-polling transport appears to be a decent alternative for BOSH;
 5. Some transports "scale" better with higher latency.
 For example, even though xhr-polling and xhr-streaming had same latency against local server,